IronNetCybersecurity/IronRadar-Integrations/Firewalls/paloalto.md

 ### Create Policies

-1. Click on policies
+1. Click on Policies
-2. Add to your current blocklist policy and add EDL (block in destination)
-3. Drop or deny rules
+2. Create a new security policy and put the new IP EDL in the Source Address field (if wanting to block inbound connections from these IPs) OR put the new IP EDL in the Destination Address field (if wanting to block connections going TO these IPs)
+3. For the URL EDL, you will want to create another security policy, placing the URL EDL in the URL Category field
+4. Be sure to change the action to either Drop/Deny, and have these policies at the top of your security policies

 ### Submit changes!

 Commit and push, if local, do a commit

-### Troubleshooting
+## Troubleshooting

-Here are some commands that can help you troubleshoot the connection should you run into any issues
+Here are some commands to run on the firewall that can help you troubleshoot the connection, should you run into any issues

 This will show how many valid/invalid entries got pulled